-To remove all servers from this page, click the Clear all button.
+To remove all servers from this page, click the Clear all button (the button is displayed if at least one server exists).

 DMZ

 A DMZ is a host or network segment located "between" internal (local) and external (global) networks.
 In the router, the DMZ implements the capability to transfer a request coming to a port of the router from the external network to a specified host of the internal network.